What is holiday company travel insurance?

 Should I buy my travel insurance from my holiday company?

+While some policies impressed in our analysis, well over half had scores of under 63% - the average.
 So before buying, carefully check if the holiday company's insurance contains everything you want.

 1. Is insurance through a holiday company cheaper?